tommyers-dev/rlean-core/README.md

 ### useGet

 The useGet custom hook is what populates all of your state objects based on whatever properties are set in your entity, and can be called from any component that relies on that state object.
 A dependency will be created for the param values, so if the params change, the custom hook will fire again.
 If no params are set, the custom hook will fire only once. useGet also takes an optional callback param that will be provided with the state value set in the custom hook, as well as the response if an API call is made.
 Note that the component is wrapped in React Memo, as all components using state values should be.
-This package uses Context API under the hood and this will prevent components from re-rendering unnecessarily.
+This package uses Zustand under the hood and this will prevent components from re-rendering unnecessarily.

 > Note: this also relies on @rlean/utils to check that ID of someStateValue exists before attempting to use the value.
 This approach also assumes that demoEntity cannot be null, and that the initial state value is null, but an empty value from the API is a valid value.